The Queen owns two properties in Scotland: Balmoral Castle in Aberdeenshire, and the Palace of Holyroodhouse in Edinburgh.

 Prince Harry and Meghan Markle attended a Scottish event at the home in 2018.
 The couple were photographed in the corridors of the property, which have wooden floors and walls, and a combination of red and green velvet curtains with rope tie backs at different windows.

-SEE: Inside Prince Harry and Meghan Markle's £11.2million new house
+SEE: Inside Prince Harry and Meghan Markle's £11.2million LA house

 Once inside, the couple went on to host an event for the youths of Scotland.
 They did so in a room with bold red floral carpets, and lime green walls with high ceilings and various paintings hanging in gold frames.

 In 2017, Justin Trudeau travelled to the Palace of Holyroodhouse for a private audience with the Queen.
 This photo revealed another reception room, with an enormous baroque patterned rug and two bold orange sofas with fringed bottoms.
 They were dressed with orange and yellow cushions, and positioned next to a circular wooden side table each.
 The room also has a large fireplace, as well as yellow floor-to-ceiling curtains.